Safety of journalists: Violence against journalists

 The UNESCO's study World Trend Report in Freedom of Expression and media development: Global Report 2017/2018, has found that over the past five years, 113 freelance journalists were killed, representing 21% of the total of the journalist killed.
 It has been considered that freelance journalists are particularly vulnerable, often working alone on stories, in dangerous environments, and without the same level of assistance and protection as staff-journalists.
 The past few years, the trend has been confirmed, in fact the Report of the Organization's Director-General on the safety of journalists and the dangers of impunity of 2022 has found that for the period 2020–2021, around 1/5 of all journalist killings were freelance journalists.
 The study establishes that 11 freelance journalist killings were recorded in 2020, representing 18% of all killings and 11 in 2021 representing 20% of the killings.

 From 2016 to 2020, television journalists have been by far the most attacked group among journalists, accounting for 134 journalist fatalities, or 34%, in the past five years.
 Indeed, the journalists covering conflict were considered particularly vulnerable and at high risk of being either killed in crossfire or directly targeted, they have been followed by journalists working mainly for print (86), radio (79), online (55) and those working cross platforms.
 Nonetheless, in the last report of the Director-General of the UNESCO about the safety of journalists and the danger of the impunity of 2022, a new trend has been observed: during the 2020–2021 biennium cross-platform journalists have become the most vulnerable to fatal attacks.
 By 2021, they constituted 41% of the total number of fatalities for that year.

 Notable examples

+In the late 1980s and 1990s, several journalists lost their lives in Mogadishu while covering the Somali Civil War.
+Almerigo Grilz, murdered in 1987, was considered the first Italian journalist to die on a battlefield since the end of the Second World War.
+In 1994 Ilaria Alpi and her cameraman Miran Hrovatin were killed while investigating an illegal dumping of toxic waste.
+A year later Carmen Lasorella and Marcello Palmisano were targeted with gunfire by Somali mercenaries.
+Palmisano died in the shooting, Lasorella managed to survive.

 In 2018, Washington Post journalist and U.S. resident Jamal Khashoggi was ambushed, suffocated, and dismembered by agents of the Saudi government.

 On May 11, 2022, Palestinian-American Al Jazeera journalist Shireen Abu Akleh was shot in the head and killed while covering a raid by the Israel Defense Forces on the Jenin refugee camp in the West Bank.
 Separate investigations by the Associated Press, Bellingcat, The New York Times, and the Washington Post all independently concluded that fire from an IDF unit was the most likely cause of Akleh's death.
 Eyewitnesses told CNN that Akleh was likely deliberately targeted by the IDF.